AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-org-readiness.md

 * Individual business units

+## Develop an upgrade and communication plan

+### Develop an upgrade plan and distribute it to stakeholders

+### Create a communiation plan

+Create feedback loops

 ## Assess and audit your Adobe Analytics implementation

 Perform a thorough assessement and audit of your Adobe Analytics implementation, focusing on the following key areas: